amvitkus/ChicagoBearsQuizzler/README.md

 Add more questions.

 Add question timer.
 10 seconds?
+New prototype build has a timer, but needs fixing.

 Add a menu system with simple statistics.